kemanedonfack/microservice-ecommerce/README.md

 ![Capture](https://user-images.githubusercontent.com/70517765/227020591-7e9746be-7a14-42c5-b6dc-38f11205e8d1.PNG)

 - **script**: the main task of this step.
-In this step, two Docker commands are executed.
-The first command `docker build -t $BACKEND_IMAGE_NAME .` builds the Docker image for the backend application using the Dockerfile present in the current directory `spring-boot-h2-database-crud`.
-The second `docker push $BACKEND_IMAGE_NAME` command pushes the previously built image into the Docker registry specified by the variable `$BACKEND_IMAGE_NAME`.
+In this step for each microservice, two Docker commands are executed.
+The first command `docker build -t IMAGE_NAME director/.` builds the Docker image for the application using the Dockerfile present in the current directory.
+The second `docker push IMAGE_NAME` command pushes the previously built image into the Docker registry specified by the variable `IMAGE_NAME`.
 For more information on the configurations of this stage please refer to the official Gitlab CI documentation [here](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-in-docker)

-The configurations to be done in the `build_angular_image` step are the same as in the previous `build_spring_image` step

 ### Run the first stage